scottpdawson/scottpdawson/posts/running/find-your-mahr-maximum-aerobic-heart-rate.md

 ## How does this correlate to my running assessment?

 I got a running assessment last year from Cayuga Medical Center, and got a personalized report of my heart rate zones as part of the VO2 max test.
-The MAHR calculation jives well with this report, with my **Zone 2** (aerobic) between **120** and **139**.
+The MAHR calculation jibes well with this report, with my **Zone 2** (aerobic) between **120** and **139**.
 So, if I stay below **143** I’ll stay in this zone and reap the benefits of aerobic training.
 We'll see how it goes!

 **Zone 1, Recovery: HR <125** HR<50% VO2max, RPE <12: Easy training zone with purpose of absorbing heavier training days and minimize risk of overtraining